Computing

 Identify which information is private and which is safe to share and say where to go for help if worried about something. |

-List different types of electronic devices and label parts of a desktop computer. |
+Give examples of technology, electrical technology (devices).
+Label parts of a desktop computer. |

 Open files, edit them and save them again.
-(Includes data handling – group data on a prepared table.) |
+(Include data handling – group data on a prepared table.) |

 Give an algorithm for a simple task.